woollybears/htc-cs-102/Week08/IndividualInstructions.md

 ## More Diamond updates
 ### Width and Height
 Currently, we are not able to properly set the `Width` and `Height` of our `Diamond` shape.
 This is because we have hard-coded values for our points using static numbers.
+Instead of using those numbers for the points (e.g., `50`, `100`), we can use the dimensions inherited from the `Shape` class.

+#### Drawing it out
+Start by drawing a diamond on paper or on a whiteboard.
+Try to figure out the points of the diamond based on the diamond's width and height.
+The coordinates for the points should be dynamic and change depending on the height and width.

+#### Implementing it in code
-Instead of using those numbers for the points (e.g., 50, 100), we can use the dimensions inherited from the `Shape` class. **Update the `get` for `DefiningGeometry` of the `Diamond` class so that it uses the `Width` and `Height` properties to determine the points used by the line segments**.
+**Update the `get` for `DefiningGeometry` of the `Diamond` class so that it uses the `Width` and `Height` properties to determine the points used by the line segments**.
 Once you have updated that, you will have to set the `Width` and the `Height` when creating a `Diamond`, like we did for `Rectangle`.

 >Note that using the `Width` and `Height` properties within the `Diamond` class is only possible because the `Shape` class has implemented those properties.